-Chipotle’s story shows that some customers are willing to stand up and pay extra for quality — and catering to that base can be highly profitable for a business.
+Chipotle’s story shows that some customers are willing to seek out quality — and catering to that base can be highly profitable for a business.
 Chipotle’s stock opened in January 2006 at $42.20 and was trading at $324.25 a share as of late Wednesday morning, according to Yahoo Finance.
 Its 2017 revenue was $4.5 billion, with net income of $176.3 million, and it ended the year with 2,408 restaurants — compared to just one location 25 years ago.

 That’s an important message for an industry that sometimes can feel as though it’s in a “race to the bottom” fueled by cut-rate practitioners or insurer pressure.